Your Narcissistic Survival Toolkit

 • Attend a support group meeting, either virtual or in person.

-• Listen to a pre selected healing playlist.
+• Listen to a pre-selected healing playlist.

 • Read a chapter from a trauma informed book you own.